 Your Lippincott Williams & Wilkins-issued CE contact hours are valid wherever you reside.

-Physical Therapists and Physical Therapy Assistance: Lippincott Williams & Wilkins will apply for continuing-education course approval from the Georgia, Louisiana, Nevada, and Texas Physical Therapy Examiners and the Florida and Ohio Physical Therapy Associations.
+Physical Therapists and Physical Therapy Assistance: Lippincott Williams & Wilkins will apply for continuing-education course approval from all unreciprocal states.

 "This course content is not intended for use by any participants outside the scope of their license or regulation.”